ljantzen/obsidian-logging/README.md

 section_header_health: "## 🏥 Health"
 ```

-When you run `obsidian-logging -c work "Meeting"`, the entry will be logged under the "## 💼 Work" section.
+So when you run `obsidian-logging -c work "Meeting"`, the entry will be logged under the "## 💼 Work" section.
 If the category doesn't have a corresponding section header defined, entries will be logged to the default section specified by `section_header`.

 ## Environment variable